 When selecting your registered agent service, you should consider several things, such as whether they will act in person or by proxy as a statutory agent.

-Also, the statutory agent must be a resident of Ohio or has permanent US citizenship with at least one year residence in OH and cannot have resided outside of the state for more than six months continuously.
+Also, the statutory agent must be a resident of Ohio or have permanent US citizenship with at least one year of residence in OH and cannot have resided outside of the state for more than six months continuously.

-LLC articles of organization is an important document that needs to be filed for the state of Ohio to recognize your LLC business structure.
+LLC articles of organization are an important document that needs to be filed for the state of Ohio to recognize your LLC business structure.

 The document is created by an attorney or a professional who specializes in these types of documents.
 The articles of organization will include information about how you want the company run, members involved, names and titles, etc.

-Filing Ohio LLC articles of organization with the Ohio Secretary of State's office can be done online or by mail at a $99 filing fee.
+Filing Ohio LLC articles of organization with the Ohio Secretary of State's office can be done online or by mail for a $99 filing fee.

-Here are some of the information that should go into your articles of the organization before submitting it to the Ohio Secretary of State:
+Here is some information that should go into your articles about the organization before submitting them to the Ohio Secretary of State:

 - Business name